 It is ordered that a testimonial thereof shall be hereby made and given to the said Dr. Mary E. Walker, and that the usual medal of honor for meritorious services be given her.

-Her great-great-grandniece took this issue as a cause, and in 1977, President Jimmy Carter signed a bill reinstating her medal posthumously.
+Almost 50 years after her death, her great-great-grand niece took on this issue as a cause.
+In 1977, President Jimmy Carter signed a bill reinstating her medal posthumously.

 After the war, she became a writer and lecturer supporting such issues as health care, temperance, women’s rights and dress reform.
-She traveled frequently to talk before groups, and wrote two books pertaining to women’s rights.
+She also spoke out about worker’s rights and veteran’s compensation.
+She traveled frequently to talk before groups, and she wrote two books pertaining to women’s rights.

 For more information on medicine during the Civil War, visit the National Museum for Civil War Medicine.

-And to read more about the importance of veterinary medicine during the war, see Some Heroes Had Hooves.
+And to read about the importance of veterinary medicine during the war, see During the Civil War, Some Heroes Had Hooves.

 James Derham was the first African-American to practice medicine in the United States.
 Born in Philadelphia, Derham started life as a slave.
 He was owned... »

 Sgt.
 William Carney, Jr. (1840-1908) Medal of Honor Recipient